 Even though medical research software is one of the most narrow-specialized programming products on the digital market, its value cannot be underestimated: correct diagnosis and, therefore, proper treatment of patients depend on medical research software in many cases.

-5. Medical Billing Software
+5. Medical Billing

-This is another narrow-specialized type of healthcare software dedicated to financial operations at healthcare institutions.
+This is another narrow-specialized type of software solutions dedicated to financial operations at healthcare institutions.
 The full scope of accounting activities (billing, invoicing, bookkeeping, etc.) represents the functionality of medical billing software.
 Even though standalone products of such a type are available on the market, the software appears to be a section of either EHR or hospital management systems mostly.

-6. Medical Diagnosis Software
+6. Medical Diagnosis

 There are two different subtypes of medical diagnosis software: for doctors and for patients.
 The first one comprises a quite complicated scope of functions that help doctors share various information with both colleagues and medical institutions to achieve correct diagnosis in one or another case.
 The AI-powered machine learning technology assists the process oftentimes.
 Besides, advanced data security is a must for such software to keep the anonymity of patients’ cases.